Health and Fitness: A Top Priority For Successful CEO And Top Executives

-Let’s identify the most common traits among uber-successful CEOs and top executives.
+Let’s identify the most common traits among successful CEO and top executives.

 The following are the key characteristics: